ritikjain833/ritikjain833.github.io/index.md

 <img src="https://user-images.githubusercontent.com/39840433/156882782-8a9acb18-d977-40ba-a7ec-559d6b5d4dac.jpg" width="400">

 ## M.Tech Student at IIT Delhi.
-I am first year postgraduate at [Indian Institute Of Delhi](https://home.iitd.ac.in/).
-My branch is [Cyber Security](https://csia.iitd.ac.in/).I have completed by my Bachelor of Technology in Information Technology from [SHRI G. S. INSTITUTE OF TECHNOLOGY & SCIENCE, INDORE](https://www.sgsits.ac.in/).During my bachelors, I prepared for the GATE CSE and secured AIR-418 in GATE 2021.I am currently working on a minor under [Prof. Vireshwar Kumar](https://www.cse.iitd.ac.in/~viresh/) that involves Automated Analysis of Mobile Apps for Security Vulnerabilities.
+I am first year postgraduate at [Indian Institute Of Delhi](https://home.iitd.ac.in/). </br>
+My branch is [Cyber Security](https://csia.iitd.ac.in/).</br>
+I have completed by my Bachelor of Technology in Information Technology from [SHRI G. S. INSTITUTE OF TECHNOLOGY & SCIENCE, INDORE](https://www.sgsits.ac.in/).During my bachelors, I prepared for the GATE CSE and secured AIR-418 in GATE 2021.
+</br>I am currently working on a minor under [Prof. Vireshwar Kumar](https://www.cse.iitd.ac.in/~viresh/) that involves Automated Analysis of Mobile Apps for Security Vulnerabilities.

 ### Education